adoeller/tc-GeoPhotoLister/README.md

 - Keeps downloaded map tiles in a persistent, size-limited offline cache
 - Prefetches configurable tile rings around the visible map area
 - Supports panning, zooming, fit-to-window, map-style switching, and tile toggle
+- Provides three thumbnail display modes: default (thumbnails and names per INI), active (selected photo full-size, others as dots), and points (all photos as dots)
+- Colors the dot of the selected photo in a configurable highlight color
+- Adapts the map area to the Windows system dark or light mode; overridable per INI
 - Includes a collapsible, vertically and horizontally scrollable photo list
 - Shows a bottom status bar with the main keyboard shortcuts
 - Centers the selected photo preview without changing the current zoom